Street Furniture Permits and Pavement Licences

 A Street Furniture Permit is not required for:

-• A – boards
+• A boards less than 1.5 metres high

 How to apply for a Street Furniture permit

-• public liability insurance and proof of insurance .The minimum value insured will be ten million.
+• public liability insurance and proof of insurance .The minimum value insured will be ten million

 • planning permission (confirmation whether or not planning permission is needed)

-• land owner permission (confirmation whether or not permission is needed from the land owner).
+• land owner permission (confirmation whether or not permission is needed from the land owner)

 The public liability insurance (PLI) levels required as part of the applications supporting documentation has increased from five million to ten million.
 The associated Policies will be updated in due course.